- Who is Nicholas Ashe?

 - What are some things in the next five years you want to do in the industry?

 - What do you want your legacy to be?

 “Two minutes late… hmm..
 You’re going to hell,” jokes Nicholas Ashe.
-This is in response to my sincere apologies for being tardy to our Zoom call.
-It’s midday on a Monday in August, which is the only day off these days.
-Nick is currently rehearsing for a play called “The Inheritance,” which is a two-part, three-hour play in which he traces what it means to be gay in 2022 and has a full nude scene (take that, Jesse Williams).
-It also happens to be the heavenly birthday of Ashe’s mother, whom he lost in 2020 and who was naturally his biggest fan.
+This was his response to my sincere apologies for being tardy to our Zoom call interview.
+Nick recently starred in a play called “The Inheritance,” which is a two-part, three-hour play in which he traces what it means to be gay in 2022.

 His most notable role to date is on Ava DuVernay's "Queen Sugar'' where he portrays Micah West, a young Black man trying to find his light — a role that he admits is a lot like who he is and who he is becoming.
 While there are similarities to Micah, the writers room choice to parallel his exploration of sexual orientation was certainly not his idea, but something he welcomed anyway.

 As we get started in the interview, Nick says “I can’t promise I’ll have anything revelatory to say, but I’m excited to chat,” he couldn’t have been more wrong.

 What can we expect from the "Queen Sugar" season finale?

 "Season 7 felt like a bit of a victory lap.
 We were able to bring back some of our favorite directors, some of our favorite characters — sort of an actor parade of people you haven’t seen since Season 2 or 3 are coming back to say goodbye to the series and their respective roles.
 Something about the way Ava designed this season; you can imagine what the next 10 to 20 years for each character is going to look like.
 Nobody’s dying or disappearing; sort of immortalized these people."